 CASUAL DOG WALKERS

-Please note first of all that volunteers must be aged 18 or over.
-Children will not be allowed to walk the dogs, but they can accompany an adult who must remain in complete control at all times and the ratio must be 1 adult to 1 child.
+Please note first of all volunteers must be aged 18 or over.
+Children are not be allowed to walk the dogs in their own right but we can provide an additional lead so the child can walk the dog as well but the adult must remain in complete control at all times and the ratio must be 1 adult to 1 child.
 The simple procedure is as follows:

-- You will have to complete a simple form and register as one of our dog walkers on your first visit.
-You will need to produce proof of address to complete the registration and a photo ID (current driving licence is ideal).
-We also ask for mobile telephone numbers at this first meeting which is used if we need to contact dog walkers whilst they are out walking our dogs.
+- You will need to complete a simple registration form on your first visit.
+You will need to produce proof of address to complete the registration and a photo ID.
+(Current driving licence /utility bill is ideal).
+We also ask for mobile telephone numbers at this first meeting which is used if we need to contact dog walkers whilst they are out walking our dogs in the event of an emergency.
 A member of staff will run through the ‘Do’s and Don’ts’ with you at this time.

-- Once the training is completed you will be given a special pass which you will need to bring with you and produce every time you wish to walk a dog.
-You will also need to bring your photo ID with you every time you wish to walk a dog.
+- Once registered you will be given a special pass which you will need to bring with you and produce every time you wish to walk a dog.

 During our busiest periods there can be a waiting list to take dogs out.
-These periods are usually on Saturday or Sunday which is our busiest period.
+These periods are usually on Saturday or Sunday.